The 9 dumbest reasons why leaders

 |

-attending meetings.
-The 20% that's left hardly seems like enough
+and attending meetings.
+The 20% that's left hardly seems like

-about it are entirely different.
-The only time information becomes
+something about it are entirely different.
+The only time information

-valuable is when it is courageously executed.
-Avoid the myth that
+becomes valuable is when it is courageously executed.
+Avoid

-it's easier and safer to sit around and intellectualize.
-It's Not!
+the myth that it's easier and safer to sit around and intellectualize.

 When was the last time you did something different after attending